 We need always to find constructive ways to use the tools we discover – that is the true nature of invention.
 I would argue that Satoshi Nakamoto set in motion the discovery of a whole set of new linguistic tools that we can use to help society reimagine what is valuable and how that is expressed, those two most fundamentally human actions.
 Furthermore, I would argue that trustless means of ensuring equitable distributions of value amongst people is – in fact – a prerequisite for a functional society that coexists with things like Artificial General Intelligence.

 It’s heady stuff, and I drank the koolaid years ago, so please forgive my inevitable blind spots.
-I don’t feel much different from that idealistic kid consumed by a desire to know it all, except that I no longer think like an electric fence.
+I don’t feel much different from that idealistic kid consumed by a desire to know it all, except that I no longer think in surface metaphors.
 Now it’s something more like an old story I once heard: each thought a point of light; each containing a reflection of all the others, and themselves; each unutterably unique; each supporting the other by means of what is shared.

-* I don’t want to get into the implied ethics of this, I just want note that it is a very strong possibility, and therefore well worth thinking about.
-See: https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html
+*I don’t want to get into the implied ethics of this, I just want to note that it is a very strong possibility, and therefore well worth thinking about.

 There are a lot of links in this paper which I doubt most people will have the time to follow, so allow me to highlight just one of them, Gregory Chaitin’s article on The Perfect Language.
 I suggest you read it for yourself, but it’s very long, so here are some of the key, non-technical passages for people in a rush: